 |If your FICO score is …||Your interest rate is …||And your monthly payment will be …|

-What are other loan alternatives if I have bad credit?
+Home equity loan alternatives if you have bad credit

-HELOC: A HELOC allows you to use your home’s equity, but it’s a line of credit that you use as needed rather than a fixed lump sum.
-These loans come with a variable interest rate, meaning they can go up or down from month to month.
+A HELOC also allows you to tap your home’s equity for cash, but it’s a line of credit that you use as needed rather than a fixed lump sum.
+These loans come with a variable interest rate, meaning they can go up or down from month to month if the interest rate benchmark they are tied to rises.
 Lenders typically require a minimum credit score of 620 for a HELOC, but some may have higher minimums.

 A HELOC is split into two parts: the draw period and the repayment period.
-The initial draw period lasts an average of 10 years, and you can access as much as you want, whenever you want.
+The initial draw period lasts an average of 10 years, and you can access as much as you want up to the limit you were approved for, whenever you want.
 You’ll pay interest only on the amount you draw.
 After the draw period ends, the repayment period begins.
 You’ll make monthly payments on the principal amount and interest for a period of up to 20 years.

 The variable rates that come with a HELOC can spiral out of control for some borrowers who struggle with their finances, says Sacha Ferrandi, co-founder and CEO of Source Capital Funding.